Iris spuria subsp. musulmanica: Biochemistry

 As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.
-It has a chromosome count: 2n=44.
+It has a chromosome count of 2n=44.

 Taxonomy

 The Latin specific epithet musulmanica is derived from Musulman (the Persian word for Muslim).

 It has the common name of 'Muslim iris'.

 It was original published as Iris musulmanica by Aleksandr Vasiljevich Fomin in Vĕstnik Tiflisskago Botaniceskago Sada.
 Moniteur du Jardin Botanique de Tiflis (Vĕstn.
 Tiflissk.
 Bot.
 Sada) xiv.
 46 in 1909.
 It was later re-classified as a subspecies of Iris spuria, as Iris spuria subsp. musulmanica by Armen Takhtajan in Flora Erevana: opredelitel dik orastushdikh rastenii Araratskoi Kotloving (Fl.
 Erevana) edit.2 on page 330 in 1972.
 It was later publisher and illustrated in 'Flora Iranica' (Edited by Rechinger), within Iridaceae (chapter), plate12 in 1975.
-It was then published by Brian Mathew, in his book 'The Iris' on page 20 in 1981.
+It was then published by Brian Mathew, in his book The Iris on page 20 in 1981.
 It was verified by United States Department of Agriculture Agricultural Research Service on 9 January 2003, and then updated on 3 December 2004.
 Iris spuria subsp. musulmanica is an accepted name by the RHS.